 Instructor of Record

-• Asian Americans in Contemporary Society, Fall 2023
+Asian Americans in Contemporary Society, University of Pennsylvania (Fall 2023)

 Teaching Assistant